 He chuckled.
 'There's a good chance Voldemort will have killed me before ten years have passed.'

 Fleur's brow creased and the smile faded from her lips.
 'I suppose that's just about worse than having to listen to my parents' nagging.'
-She raised her wand and tapped him on the knee; his jeans turned pink.
+She raised her wand and tapped him on the knee, turning his jeans pink.
 'Charms are temporary, fleeting magic.
 Like the summer.'